eflautt/ga-data-science/projects/unit-projects/Project 2/project2-readme.md

 #### Dataset
 We'll be using the same dataset as UCLA's Logit Regression in R tutorial to explore logistic regression in Python.
 Our goal will be to identify the various factors that may influence admission into graduate school.
 It containes four variables- admit, gre, gpa, rank.

-- admit- is a binary variable.
+- 'admit' is a binary variable.
 It indicates whether or not a candidate was admitted admit =1) our not (admit= 0)
-- gre- GRE score
+- 'gre' is GRE score
-- gpa- Grade Point Average
+- 'gpa' stands for Grade Point Average
-- rank- Rank of an applicant's undergraduate alma mater with 1 being a high rank and 4 being the lowest rank
+- 'rank' is the rank of an applicant's undergraduate alma mater, with 1 being the highest and 4 as the lowest

 #### Starter code
-For this project we will be using an IPython notebook.
+For this project we will be using an iPython notebook.
 This notebook will use matplotlib for plotting and visualizing our data.
 This type of visualization is handy for prototyping and quick data analysis.
 We will discuss more advanced data visualizations for disseminating your work.

 #### Suggested Ways to Get Started
 - Read in your dataset